tomcz/example-grpc/README.md

 `make run-grpcurl` uses [grpcurl](https://github.com/fullstorydev/grpcurl) to send a request to the gRPC server.
 This target uses `.proto` source files to understand the RPC schema used for requests & responses.

 `make run-grpcurl-ref` uses [grpcurl](https://github.com/fullstorydev/grpcurl) to send a request to the gRPC server.
-This target uses [gRPC server reflection](https://github.com/grpc/grpc-go/blob/master/Documentation/server-reflection-tutorial.md) to understand the RPC schema used for requests & responses.
+This target uses [gRPC server reflection](https://github.com/grpc/grpc-go/blob/master/Documentation/server-reflection-tutorial.md) to understand the RPC schema used for requests & responses, and as such will only work with `make run-server-ref`.

 ## Compiling service.proto